 - Before cooking, the skin has to be removed from the head to the tail, where it will be cut off.

-- Skin mucus, ovaries and/or gonads are never allowed to touch the other fish parts, which will be eaten.
+- Skin mucus, ovaries and/or gonads should not touch the other fish parts, which will be eaten.

-- The meat after cooking is not tasty but neutral and very firm.
+- The meat, after cooking, is sweet, neutral smelling, and very firm.

 .